zschira/SCHIRA_MEZICH_CSCI2270_FinalProject/README.md

 none

 Open issues/bugs
-Averages are not calculating properly
+FIXED Averages are not calculating properly
-Simulation option not implemented yet

-Phase 2 collaboration recommendation fix averages check that at bat result input is only an int between 0 and 4
+Phase 2 collaboration recommendation implement option to simulate many games at once implement different output options (eg. score by inning, print stats...) check that at bat result input is only an int between 0 and 4/general robustness of code